 Chef’s note: Green beans can be served warm, at room temperature or chilled.

-Each serving contains: 6 ounces of steak, about 2 coups salad greens, 3/4 cup green beans
+Each serving = 6 ounces of steak, about 2 cups salad greens, 3/4 cup green beans